zhangyongheng78/Using-ML-to-Integrate-Technical-and-Fundamental-Analysis-to-Identify-Trading-Opportunities/README.md

 # Using Machine Learning Techniques to Integrate Technical and Fundamental Analysis to Identify Trading Opportunities

 ### (I) - Project Title:
-Using Machine Learning Techniques to Integrate Technical and Fundamental Analysis to Identify Trading Opportunities
+Using Machine Learning Techniques to Integrate Technical and Fundamental Analysis to Identify Trading Opportunities (_Report.pdf)

 ### (II) - Student Names: